 We have to be honest—if our trip ended here we couldn’t have complained.
 But as it turned out our time with Stan and Rick was merely a hint of what was to come, as we set off to explore nooks and crannies, highlights and hidden secrets, of Canada’s most easterly province.

 We won’t say whether we survived the Torngats, or whether we were ripped to shreds by dozens of cuddly, furry little lemmings because that would spoil the surprise…Oh, who are we kidding?
 Of course, we survived—do you think the story ends here?
-I’ll leave it at that, for now.
-Except to say we can leap forward to flying out of the Torngats, and back to Happy Valley-Goose Bay, from where the rest of our southward journey starts.
+I’ll leave it at that.
+Except to say, we can leap forward to flying out of the Torngats, and back to Happy Valley-Goose Bay, from where the rest of our southward journey starts.

-Though the Great Labrador Canoe Race is an adventure highlight, White Bear takes visitors out year-round: kayaking, hiking and mountain biking during summer, and backcountry skiing and snow sailing in winter.
-Once the race had passed we tried our hand at snow sailing—okay, without the snow and the skis and on sand!
+Though the Great Labrador Canoe Race is an adventure highlight, White Bear takes visitors out year-round: kayaking, hiking and mountain biking during summer, and backcountry skiing and snow-sailing in winter.
+Once the race had passed we tried our hand at snow-sailing—okay, without the snow and the skis and on sand!
 (An introduction to the sport, which you can do in winter.)
 The strong winds and wide river are perfect for the sport, but we quickly realized it took a bit of getting used to, and sheepishly returned to our kayaks when no one was looking!
 [Editor’s note: White Bear Adventures is no longer operational since we were in Labrador, but here’s a starting point for info on local accommodations.]

-With minds reeling from exquisite local art and lungs bursting from bucket loads of fresh Labradorian air (you’ve got to come to believe it!), we collapsed into our beds in the Hotel North 2, wondering just how much better Labrador could get!
+With minds reeling from exquisite local art and lungs bursting from bucket loads of fresh Labradorian air (you’ve got to come here to believe it!), we collapsed into our beds in the Hotel North Two wondering just how much better Labrador could get!

 Labrador, Where the Vikings First Set Foot